Donate now

 The IARC Monographs programme: hazard identification versus risk assessment

-Learning the difference between hazard and risk is key to understanding the goal of the IARC Monographs programme, which is a process of cancer hazard identification and not a cancer risk assessment process.
+Learning the difference between hazard and risk is key to understanding the goal of the IARC Monographs Programme, which is a process of cancer hazard identification and not a cancer risk assessment process.
 This infographic illustrates the difference using tobacco smoking as an example.

 The IARC Monographs hazard classification